googleworkspace/apps-script-oauth2/README.md

 OAuth2 for Apps Script is a library for Google Apps Script that provides the ability to create and authorize OAuth2 tokens as well as refresh them when they expire.
-This library uses Apps Script's new [StateTokenBuilder](https://developers.google.com/apps-script/reference/script/state-token-builder) and `/usercallback` endpoint to handle the redirects.
+This library uses Apps Script's [StateTokenBuilder](https://developers.google.com/apps-script/reference/script/state-token-builder) and `/usercallback` endpoint to handle the redirects.